l-aldarondo/Credit_Risk_Analysis/README.md

 ### D3: Use Ensemble Classifiers to Predict Credit Risk

-Using your knowledge of the imblearn.ensemble library, you’ll train and compare two different ensemble classifiers, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk and evaluate each model.
-Using both algorithms, you’ll resample the dataset, view the count of the target classes, train the ensemble classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.
+Using the imblearn.ensemble library, we train and compare two different ensemble classifiers, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk and evaluate each model.
+Using both algorithms, we resampled the dataset, viewed the count of the targeted classes, trained the ensemble classifier, calculated the balanced accuracy score, generated a confusion matrix, and generated a classification report.

 (c)![product_id_table](./Images/product_id_table.png)